Azure/azure-storage-cpplite/README.md

-# Azure Storage Storage C++ Client Library (Lite)
+# Azure Storage C++ Client Library (Lite)

 ## About

-The Azure Storage Client Library for C++ allows you to build applications against Microsoft Azure Storage's blob service.
+The Azure Storage Client Library (Lite) for C++ allows you to build applications against Microsoft Azure Storage's blob service.
 This is a minimum dependency version that provide basic object storage.
 For an overview of Azure Storage, see [Introduction to Microsoft Azure Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).
+If you want to use other services of Azure Storage, or a more comprehensive functionality of Blob service, please see [Azure Storage C++ Client Library](https://github.com/azure/azure-storage-cpp).

 ## Features
 The full supported Azure Storage API can be found in the following list, please be aware that only part of the functionality of some APIs are supported: